(PHP 4 >= 4.0.5, PHP 5, PHP 7, PHP 8)

 A callback that will be called and passed an array of matched elements

-string.
+in the subject string.
 The callback should

 return the replacement string.
 This is the callback signature:

-You'll often need the callback
+You'll often need the callback function

 for a preg_replace_callback() in just one place.